Skip to main content

 How Does It Work?

-In the arcuate nucleus, kisspeptin neurons co-express neurokinin B (NKB) and dynorphin, forming the KNDy neuron network that functions as the GnRH pulse generator.
-NKB initiates synchronized firing, kisspeptin delivers the signal to GnRH neurons, and dynorphin terminates the burst to create the interpulse interval.
-A separate kisspeptin population in the AVPV/preoptic area mediates estrogen positive feedback and drives the preovulatory LH surge in females.
+In the arcuate nucleus, kisspeptin neurons co-express neurokinin B and dynorphin, forming the KNDy network that behaves as the GnRH pulse generator.
+A separate kisspeptin population in the anteroventral periventricular region mediates estrogen positive feedback and helps drive the preovulatory LH surge in females.
+The response is sexually dimorphic.
+Intravenous kisspeptin-10 reliably raises gonadotropins in men, but in women it stimulates LH and FSH during the preovulatory phase while having little effect during the early follicular phase.

 Mechanism of Action

-Kisspeptin-10 activates KISS1R on GnRH neurons via Gq/G11 signaling, triggering phospholipase C activation, TRPC channel opening, and potassium channel closure.
-This depolarizes GnRH neurons to release GnRH, which stimulates pituitary LH and FSH secretion.
-The KNDy neuron network (kisspeptin/neurokinin B/dynorphin) in the arcuate nucleus generates the pulsatile GnRH pattern essential for reproductive function.
+Kisspeptin-10 activates KISS1R on hypothalamic GnRH neurons through Gq/G11 signaling, opening TRPC-like cation channels and depolarizing the neuron to release GnRH.
+GnRH then stimulates pituitary LH and FSH secretion.
+The arcuate KNDy network (kisspeptin, neurokinin B, dynorphin) shapes the pulsatile GnRH pattern that underlies normal reproductive function.

 Kisspeptin-10KISS1R ActivationGq/G11 coupling on GnRH neuronsPLC / IP3 / DAGCa²⁺ release & PKC activationTRPC & Kir ChannelsDepolarization (~22.6 mV)KNDy Pulse GeneratorNKB / Kisspeptin / DynorphinGnRH ReleasePulsatile secretion intoportal vasculatureLH / FSH SurgePituitary gonadotropinstimulationSex Steroid ProductionGonadal testosterone& estrogen synthesisOvulation TriggerPhysiologic LH surgefor oocyte maturationHypothalamic Control of Reproductive Hormone Cascade